HITECHCRIME/HC_SG114_Moment/README.md

-Look at you all serene during calm before the storm Shadow's near, the double lost the mask somewhere in my heart You think my morals gone, you think, fine, i think they just refined
+Look at you all serene during calm before the storm Shadow's near, the double lost the mask somewhere in my heart You think my morals gone, you think, fine, i think they just refined Maybe try to actually speak sometimes if you think communication was wrong

 Looking for sublime manifesting trance with bass lasers they define the rhymes precise (lasers be like rhymes)